BootNodeDev/intent-ui-template/README.md

+# Intent UI Template

+This repo has been deprecated and is now part of the Intents Framework.
+Please find the Intents Framework repository here: [https://github.com/BootNodeDev/intents-framework](https://github.com/BootNodeDev/intents-framework)

 # Hyperlane Warp Route UI Template

 This repo contains an example web interface for interchain tokens built with [Hyperlane Warp Route](https://docs.hyperlane.xyz/docs/reference/applications/warp-routes).
 Warp is a framework to permisionlessly bridge tokens to any chain.